TechieUpadhyay/developer-roadmap/README.md

 ✔ Upload all projects to GitHub
 ✔ Learn by building, not just watching

-🔥 GOAL: Become a self-made “All-in-One Developer” by 2026
+🔥 GOAL: Become a self-made “All-in-One Developer” by March 2026 (before Class 12th ends)